TrevorStubbs/Bus-Mall/README.md

 # Bus Mall
+- Welcome to my Bus Mall Repo
+- This is the project for week 3 of Code 201 at Code Fellows.
+- This whole project is using vanilla JavaScript and CSS
+    - no Bootstrap or jQuery allowed.
+- This project taught us:
+    - Control HTML using the DOM and JavaScript.
+    - To get better with CSS selectors
+    - How to use and access local storage.
+    - This was our first introduction to 3rd party libraries with Chart.js

 ## Overall Requirements
 - Build an app that displays potential products to individuals in a focus group.
 (3 products at a time, side-by-side)
     - Will need to manage the size and aspect ratio of each image.